ClickFunnels alternative

 But the page builder is a bottleneck

-• Editor favors section presets over true custom composition
+• Editor favors section presets over custom composition

-• Typography options feel outdated next to modern editorial tools
+• Typography options are limited compared to modern editorial tools

 Keep ClickFunnels.
 Add ForgeLib on top.

 ClickFunnels built the funnel category.
-Russell Brunson's books, the FunnelHacker community, and the order-bump playbook defined how a whole generation of founders sell online.
-The upsell engine and affiliate management remain best-in-class — there's a reason so many course businesses still route checkout through CF.
+Russell Brunson's books, the FunnelHacker community, and the order-bump playbook defined how a generation of founders sell online.
+The upsell engine and affiliate management remain best-in-class — there's a reason so many course businesses still route checkout through ClickFunnels.

 ForgeLib doesn't compete with ClickFunnels on checkout or upsells.
-We're not trying to replace your order bump flow or your affiliate dashboard.
-ForgeLib replaces the visual layer — the sales page, the opt-in, the long-form pitch — with pages that an AI designer composes from your copy in about a minute.
-You export HTML, paste it where CF would host a page, keep your CF funnel logic intact, and you no longer look like another CF clone.
+ForgeLib replaces only the visual layer — the sales page, the opt-in, the long-form pitch — with pages an AI designer composes from your copy in about a minute.
+Export the HTML, paste it where ClickFunnels would host a page, keep your ClickFunnels funnel logic intact.

-For founders who want the best of both: keep ClickFunnels as the transactional backbone (order bumps, one-click upsells, affiliate tracking, sub-accounts).
+The workflow many founders adopt: keep ClickFunnels as the transactional backbone (order bumps, one-click upsells, affiliate tracking, sub-accounts).
 Use ForgeLib to produce the actual pages — the hero, the story sections, the testimonials, the pricing presentation.
-You get CF's conversion machinery under a page that looks like it was designed by a senior brand studio.
+The ClickFunnels conversion machinery sits behind a page that looks like a senior brand studio designed it.

 Side-by-side